influxdata/influxdb/docs/README.md

 ## IOx Tech Talks

 We hold monthly Tech Talks that explain the project's technical underpinnings.
-You can register for the [InfluxDB IOx Tech Talks here](https://www.influxdata.com/community-showcase/influxdb-tech-talks/), or you can find links to previous sessions below:
+You can register for the [InfluxDB IOx Tech Talks here](https://www.influxdata.com/community-showcase/influxdb-tech-talks/), or you can find links to previous sessions below or in the [YouTube playlist](https://www.youtube.com/playlist?list=PLYt2jfZorkDp-PKBS05kf2Yx2NrRyPAAz):

 * December 2020: Rusty Introduction to Apache Arrow [recording](https://www.youtube.com/watch?v=dQFjKa9vKhM)
 * Jan 2021: Data Lifecycle in InfluxDB IOx & How it Uses Object Storage for Persistence [recording](https://www.youtube.com/watch?v=KwdPifHC1Gc)